uriel1998/newsbeuter-dangerzone/docs/README.md

 `dangerzone` (previously called `newsbeuter-dangerzone`, though it's still in that repo) is a modular bookmarking script for the [newsboat](https://newsboat.org/) and [newsbeuter](https://www.newsbeuter.org/)
 RSS readers, but will work with anything that can spit out a string and an URL.
+It doesn't even need the string - if there is no title passed, it will determine one from the URL.

 It can also *deobfuscate* incoming links and optionally shorten outgoing links.